ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 1815
 Created an upsert for the product controller for enrering the different products and then modified the file with the data provided.

+1820
+tried to running the app but facing an error,its throwing an exception "System.NullReferenceException: 'Object reference not set to an instance of an object.'"

+Its 1854 and i am still working on the same error, if this get sorted i think i will be done with the assignmnet but for now next class is here and i need to go now.
+It was frustrating.